 - 7.1.3.
-A card with an ability that triggers when that card is accessed does not have to be active in order for the ability to trigger.
+A card with an ability that meets its trigger condition when that card is accessed does not have to be active in order for the ability to be triggered.
 See section 9.1.6. - 7.1.4.
 Except for cards in R&D, the Runner can access cards from a server (and its root, if applicable) in any order.
 See section 7.2 regarding the order of accessing cards from R&D. - 7.1.5.
 When the Runner accesses cards from anywhere other than R&D, which cards are being accessed is open information, and the current card being accessed at each point is visible to both players. - 7.1.6.
 Each individual card can be accessed only once in a single instance of accessing a server or other set of cards. - a.
-After each card access is completed, if the card was not trashed, stolen, or otherwise removed from its location, that card should be marked or set aside until all the accesses are completed, to clearly indicate that it has been accessed already.
-Setting aside a card this way does not change its location for purposes of resolving abilities.

-b.
-If a card is moved to a different location and then returns to the server being accessed, or if a card that has been accessed from R&D is moved to a different position in R&D, it is considered a new copy of that card and can be accessed again.
+If a card is moved to a different zone and then returns to the server being accessed, or if a card that has been accessed from R&D is moved to a different location in R&D, it is considered a new copy of that card and can be accessed again.